tnier01/BirdiaryStationESP32/README.md

 When filing an issue, make sure to answer these four questions:
 > 1. Which hardware components (e.g. microcontroller, sensors) are you using?
-> 2. Which software components (e.g. IDE, libraries, packages) are you using=
+> 2. Which software components (e.g. IDE, libraries, packages) are you using?
 > 3. What did you do?
 > 4. What did you expect to see?
 > 5. What did you see instead?